 - Office supplies

 - HR-related services, including recruitment and training

 - Professional or outsourced services such as consultants and advisers

 - Utilities like water, gas, and electricity

-The actual ratio between the two categories of procurement varies from one industry and business to another.
-Some specific industries like manufacturing are highly dependent on direct procurement, while service providers typically rely on indirect procurement.
-However, all organizations can raise their profit margins by implementing an effective indirect procurement strategy.
+The balance between direct and indirect procurement varies across industries.
+Manufacturing industries heavily rely on direct procurement, while service providers depend on indirect procurement.
+However, all organizations can get a competitive advantage and boost profits by implementing an effective indirect procurement strategy.

 Indirect procurement accounts for up to 80% of an organization’s purchases and 27% of its total revenue.
 And its impact is rising: since 2011, indirect procurement has grown globally by 7% every year.

 Although purchases are often lower-value than direct procurement transactions, indirect procurement transactions occur frequently, at all business levels with costs that add up quickly if processes are inefficient.
 It is also a category of procurement that involves many employees and suppliers, meaning it requires a lot of attention from your procurement department.